Classic Trial Preview, Tips, Runners & Trends (Classic Trial Day)

 Route to the Classic Trial

-Many trainers will target races to use as prep races before coming to the Classic Trial, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Classic Trial.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race